mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 ## Flags

-The `flags` package supports documenting and parsing application command-line flags.
+The `flags` package supports documenting and parsing command-line flags for an application.
+Each flag is described by a name, type, default value, and documentation string.

-For example, here is a simple application that outputs a range of integer values with a given prefix.
+For example, here is a simple application in a file named `flag-demo.go` that outputs a range of integer values with a given string prefix.

 ```go
 package main